manwestc/manwestc.github.io/_posts/2026-05-28-02-what-is-it-tintolib-synthetic-images.md

                                    +----+----+----+----+
 ```

-*(Figure 1: Conceptual representation of the transformation from tabular data to a synthetic 2D image.
+*(Conceptual schematic of the transformation from tabular data to a synthetic 2D image.
 Each feature is mapped to a grid position such that related variables are placed close to each other.)*

 This image is not a natural image.
 It does not represent a real-world scene.
 It is a spatial representation of a tabular vector.
 The important point is not whether the image is visually meaningful to a human observer, but whether the representation encodes useful relationships for a vision-based model.